Nampa, Idaho: Annual Festival of the Arts

-This festival is held in Lakeview Park every year and includes art, music, dance, and food.
-It celebrated its 34th event in 2021.
+Nampa's Festival of the Arts, which began in 1987, is held in Lakeview Park every year and includes local art, music, dance, and food.

 Warhawk Air Museum

 The Warhawk Air Museum was established in 1986 and relocated to Nampa in 2001.
 The museum displays aircraft and veterans' history.
 The collection includes a P-51C Mustang, P-40N Warhawk, F-86F Sabre Jet, N3N, Fokker DR-1, UH-1C Huey, L-19 Bird Dog, MiG-17, MiG-21, F-104 Starfighter, and a F9F Panther Jet.

 Parks and recreation

 Nampa has 27 parks and 14 miles of pedestrian pathways.

 Lakeview Park is the largest (44 acres) and includes a public swimming pool, 1,000-seat amphitheater, baseball/softball fields, BMX track, rose garden, basketball courts, playground, duck pond, sand volleyball court, horseshoe pits, and water wise garden.
 Historic displays at the park include a Northrop F-89B Scorpion fighter jet, M-60 Tank, and a Union Pacific Engine No. 616, a class 2-8-0 locomotive.

 The Nampa Recreation Center, a 140000 sqft facility with a six-pool aquatic center, three gymnasiums, racquetball courts, indoor walking/running track, a weight room and exercise equipment, a climbing wall, and other activity areas, opened in 1994.
 The Nampa Recreation Center was later renamed the Harward Recreation Center.

 The City of Nampa owns and operates the Centennial Golf Course (18 holes) and Ridgecrest Golf Club (27 holes).
 The city also owns and operates the Kohlerlawn-Cemetery.

 Wilson Springs is a 55-acre nature area that includes trails and fishing ponds serviced by Idaho Fish and Game and Canyon County Parks.